thomazyazima/thomazyazima.github.io/week-1/9-get-to-know-your-group.md

 ## Learning Competencies
-- Introduce yourself to your accountability group
 - Describe what you learned from someone else's reflections
 - Consider strategies for time management and productivity
-- Design a plan for getting work done during Phase 0

 ## Summary